raspberrypilearning/comic-character/en/step_7.md

 ### Get the user's preference

-When the web page loads, you need to check if lightMode was set.
+When the webpage loads, you need to check if lightMode was set.

 You can use `addEventListener` for this.